geothomaslee/AviListPy/README.md

 `pip install AviListPy --no-deps`

 #### Troubleshooting
-I have inconsistently found tha tpip will insist on installing version 1.0.0, which incorrectly defined dependencies.
+I have inconsistently found that pip will insist on installing version 1.0.0, which incorrectly defined dependencies.
 If pip fails to install AviListPy, try:
 `pip install AviListPy --no-cache-dir` or `pip cache purge` to clear cached versions, and install normally.

 ## Usage